 School newspapers usually have their own website, and will generally be a more honest view of the school than the admissions website.
 School papers’ jobs are to be truthful about what’s happening on campus – remember that admissions pages are trying to “sell” the school to you, and may not be forthcoming about the less-than-positive aspects of student life.
 The newspaper, on the other hand, can offer the students’ perspectives on campus climate.

 Many schools will have dedicated admissions officers to your geographic location, and they can be great resources for any questions you may have about their schools.
 Many schools will post the contact information for your area’s admissions officers, and many admissions officers will also visit high schools throughout the year to field any questions from prospective students.
 Keep an eye out for these visits, or reach out on your own.

-While college visits are extremely helpful in narrowing down your college list and eventually making a decision about a school, don’t stress too much if you aren’t able to do them!
-They may be an added benefit but are definitely a privilege that not everyone can access.
-There are a lot of ways you can get the same information about the school without visiting the campus, and proactively utilizing these tools will still demonstrate your initiative and interest.
-If you have any more questions about the college admissions process and how you should be preparing, check out our services and set up a free consultation with us today!
+Yes, college visits are extremely helpful in narrowing down your college list and eventually making a decision about a school.
+However, don’t stress too much if you aren’t able to do them!
+They may be an added benefit, but are definitely a privilege that not everyone can access.
+There are a lot of ways you can get the same information about the school without visiting the campus.
+Proactively utilizing these tools will still demonstrate your initiative and interest.